-Prerequisite: BIO 2489 with a grade of "C" or better
+Prerequisite: BIO 2489 with a grade of "C" or better Four semester hours

 BIOLOGY 3399.
 PATHOPHYSIOLOGY.

 This course will provide a conceptual understanding of the pathophysiological progression of diseases in the human body.
 Emphasis will be placed on genetic, cellular and biochemical explanations for disease progression.
 As needed.